Summary

 Explanation

-In this example, the goal is to build a formula that will return TRUE if a given cell contains all of the values that appear in a given range.
+In this example, the goal is to build a formula that will return TRUE if a given cell contains all values that appear in a given range.
 We could build a formula that uses nested IF statements to check for each value, but that won't scale well if we have a lot of values to test because each new value will require another nested IF.
 The article below explains a more scalable approach based on the SEARCH function.
-For convenience, the values we are testing for are in the named range "things" which is is F5:F7.
+For convenience, the values we are testing for are in the named range "things" which is F5:F7.
 The formula in cell D5 looks like this:

 =SUMPRODUCT(--ISNUMBER(SEARCH(things,B5)))=COUNTA(things)